Parameter-Efficient Continual Fine-Tuning: A Survey: Background

 \item \textbf{Diversity-aware memory update:} RM selects samples for episodic memory based on their classification uncertainty.
 This uncertainty is estimated using perturbed versions of the samples:

 where $u(x)$ is the uncertainty of sample $x$, $T$ is the number of perturbations, and $S_c$ is the number of times class $c$ is predicted as the top class across perturbations.
 RM then selects samples across the uncertainty spectrum, ensuring a diverse representation that includes both easily classifiable and boundary samples. \item \textbf{Enhanced data augmentation:} RM leverages various data augmentation techniques, including mixed-label augmentations like CutMix \cite{yun2019cutmix}, to further enhance sample diversity.
-This helps in creating a richer, more robust representation of past tasks. \end{itemize}

-The relevance of RM lies in its ability to address more realistic CL scenarios.
+This helps in creating a richer, more robust representation of past tasks. \end{itemize} The relevance of RM lies in its ability to address more realistic CL scenarios.
 By maintaining a diverse memory of past tasks and using augmentation to enhance this diversity, RM is better equipped to handle the gradual shift in class distributions in real-world applications.
-This approach significantly mitigates CF.
+This approach significantly mitigates CF. \end{enumerate}